manikandaraj/manikandaraj.github.io/content/blog/aws-data-engineering-services-cheat-sheet.md

 +++
-title = 'Git Submodules: An Overview' description = "Git submodules let you embed external repositories as dependencies within your project at specific commits, keeping their histories separate." summary = "Git submodules let you embed external repositories as dependencies within your project at specific commits, keeping their histories separate." date = '2025-03-16T00:39:40-04:00'
+title = 'AWS Data Engineering Services Cheat Sheet' description = "Git submodules let you embed external repositories as dependencies within your project at specific commits, keeping their histories separate." summary = "Git submodules let you embed external repositories as dependencies within your project at specific commits, keeping their histories separate." date = '2025-03-16T00:39:40-04:00'